GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 The target map $cal(M)_t^*$ is computed from a set of ground truth sources positions $cal(X)_s = lr(((x_1, y_1), dots, (x_n_s, y_n_s)), size: #150%)$ expressed in the current robot frame $cal(F)_t$.

-A strategy similar to the spectrum encoding introduced for multi-source #acr("SSL") presented in @sec:ssl:multi_source:method:doa_repr:gt_encoding has been chosen.
+A strategy similar to the spectrum encoding introduced for multi-source #acr("SSL") presented in @sec:ssl:multi_source:method:doa_repr has been chosen.
 Each source is modeled by a 2D Gaussian blob centered at its position.
 The envelope of those Gaussians leads to the continuous target map:
 #func-def(